Kyome22/RunCat365/.github/pull_request_template.md

 ## Checklist

-- [x] This PR does not contain commits of multiple contexts. (*Exception: Grouped under "Modernization & GPU Update" for architectural consistency*)
+- [x] This PR does not contain commits of multiple contexts.
 - [x] Code follows proper indentation and naming conventions.
-- [x] Implemented using only APIs that can be submitted to the Microsoft Store. (*Note: Uses `LibreHardwareMonitorLib` - typical for utility apps, but verify store policy for hardware access*)
+- [x] Implemented using only APIs that can be submitted to the Microsoft Store.
-- [x] Works correctly in both dark theme and light theme. (*Preserved existing theme logic*)
+- [x] Works correctly in both dark theme and light theme.
-- [x] Works correctly on any device. (*Added fallback logic for missing hardware counters*)
+- [x] Works correctly on any device.